Woodlands Exhibit at the Expo

 Forests are as much a part of New England’s working landscape as open farmland.
 In fact, many farmers also manage woodlands.

-The Slow Living Expo’s Forestry Exhibit on the Brattleboro Common offers educational exhibits and demonstrations about forestry, logging, conservation, invasive species and more.
+The Slow Living Expo’s Woodlands Exhibit on the Brattleboro Common offers educational exhibits and demonstrations about forestry, logging, conservation, invasive species and more.
 This is the third year we have had a major exhibit about forestry and woodlands management.

 Visitors to the exhibit can get answers to questions like: